 Line 23.
 Enter your total annual expenses for gasoline, oil, repairs, insurance, tires, license plates, and similar items.
-Do not include state and local personal property taxes or interest expense you paid.
+Don't include state and local personal property taxes or interest expense you paid.
 Deduct state and local personal property taxes on Schedule A (Form 1040), line 7.
-Employees cannot deduct car loan interest.
+Employees can't deduct car loan interest.

 Line 24a.
-If during 2014 you rented or leased instead of using your own vehicle, enter the cost of renting.
+If during 2016 you rented or leased instead of using your own vehicle, enter the cost of renting.
 Also, include on this line any temporary rentals, such as when your car was being repaired, except for amounts included on line 3.